 The MICS PTO is a place for parents/guardians and staff members to come together and support student development by providing a positive environment to share resources and inspire involvement in school activities and projects, especially within parent committees.
 The purpose of the MICS PTO is to support teachers and staff, to fundraise with the purpose of enhancing the education of every student, and to promote positive communication.
+The PTO is made up of various committees including Events, Room Parents, and Staff Appreciation.
+Detailed committee and event information are available at www.micssoar.org/PTO.

 PTO meetings will be held monthly.
-Details can be found on the school calendar, PTO website, and in the Raptor Call.
+Details can be found on the school calendar, PTO website, and the Raptor Call.